ntpt7921/RaspPi_AttendanceSystem/nfc/NOTE.md

 RFID can operate over wide range of distance, while NFC only works at short range (<1m).

 In short, this comparison is like asking the different between a car and a Toyota car.

+---

+# MIFARE Classic 1K/4K card

+A old tech (datasheet going back before 2005).
+To know more, recommended reading is [T3] and then [D1].
+Memory organization and authentication is found in the [D1] datasheet.